rbsec/sslscan/README.md

 Debian build, this custom OpenSSL build won't affect other tools on the same system, as they would use the version packaged by the distro's maintainers.

-To compile your own OpenSSL version, you'll propaply need to install the OpenSSL build dependencies:
+To compile your own OpenSSL version, you'll probably need to install the OpenSSL build dependencies:

     apt-get install build-essentials git
-    apt-get build-deb openssl
+    apt-get build-dep openssl

 then run